SudoMaker/nativescript-dom-ng/README.md

 **\* `Template` was renamed to `ItemTemplate` to avoid conflict with HTML `template` tag.**

-A `ItemTemplate` element holds a template to be replicated later, or can create views programmatically.
+An `ItemTemplate` element holds a template to be replicated later, or can create views programmatically.

 **Attributes:**